-The Gund Gallery at Kenyon College is pleased to release the second episode of Can’t Look Away: Photographs of the Civil Rights Struggle.
+The Gund Gallery at Kenyon College is pleased to release the thrid episode of Can’t Look Away: Photographs of the Civil Rights Struggle.

 In episode 3, we present a discussion of Danny Lyon’s Atlanta, Georgia, High School Student Taylor Washington is arrested at Leb’s Delicatessen.
 His eighth arrest, 1963.
 The conversation explores a haunting image of a white policeman using force against a young, unarmed black man that could have been captured anytime in the past 100 years.
 What does it reveal to us about the law, law enforcement, patriarchal structures, and how the chokehold has been used against Black men throughout the 20th century?